 Overpricing Can Stall Interest — Even for Famous Owners

-Just because a home is beautiful and owned by a household name doesn’t mean it can command any number.
-Buyers are savvy.
+Just because a house is beautiful and owned by a famous person doesn't mean it can sell for any price.
+People who buy are smart.
 They watch the market.
-And if a listing sits too long — especially during slower seasons like summer — they start to wonder why.
-It’s a risk for anyone, celebrity or not.
+People start to wonder why a listing has been up for so long, especially during slow times like summer.
+It's a risk for everyone, famous or not.

 Timing Matters

-The summer market often softens a bit in NYC.
-Many buyers are out of town or holding off until fall.
-For high-end listings, timing a strategic price adjustment or relaunch in September can create momentum.
-That’s where a strong pricing and marketing plan makes all the difference.
+In New York City, the summer market often slows down a bit.
+A lot of buyers are out of town or waiting until fall.
+For high-end listings, making a strategic price change or relaunch in September can help get things moving.
+That's when a good marketing and pricing plan really matters.

 Testing the Market Is a Smart Move

-Compass’ 3-Phase Marketing approach allows sellers to test price sensitivity before going full speed with a fall launch.
-It’s a data-driven way to learn from early feedback and adjust without burning days on market.
-Celebs and regular sellers alike can benefit from this kind of strategic rollout.
+With Compass' 3-Phase Marketing method, sellers can see how sensitive buyers are to price before they go all out with a fall launch.
+It's a way to learn from early feedback and make changes based on data without spending days on the market.
+This kind of planned rollout can help both famous people and regular sellers.

 Celebrity Real Estate Doesn’t Always Go as Planned